Nonmonotonic quantum phase gathering in curved spintronic circuits: Results

-As for the geometric spin phase $\phi_{\text g}$ (red), its sign indicates the dominating orbiting direction of the spin states in the Bloch sphere while its magnitude grows with the number of orbiting loops (multiplying the subtended solid angle).
-Notice that a vanishing $\phi_{\text g}$, except for the case of $k_{\text R}P=0$, is not a signal of pinned spin states but, instead, an indicator of complex spin textures where loops with different orbiting directions in the Bloch sphere contribute with partial solid angles of opposite sign that cancel exactly.
-An example in Rashba squares, Fig. \ref{fig-2}(a), takes place at $k_{\text R}P=3\pi$: the corresponding spin texture is shown with further detail in Fig. \ref{fig-3} by including an azimuthal projection where positive and negative contributions are identified.
+As for the geometric spin phase $\phi_{\text g}$ (red dotted lines), its sign indicates the dominating direction of circulation of the spin states in the Bloch sphere while its magnitude grows with the subtended solid angle.
+Notice that a vanishing $\phi_{\text g}$, except for the case of $k_{\text R}P=0$, is not a signal of pinned spin states but, instead, an indicator of complex spin textures where sections with different circulation directions in the Bloch sphere contribute with partial solid angles of opposite sign that cancel each other.
+An example in Rashba squares, Fig. \ref{fig-2}(a), takes place at $k_{\text R}P=3\pi$: the corresponding spin texture is shown with further detail in Fig. \ref{fig-3} where positive and negative contributions to the solid angle are identified.
 The periodic development of opposite contributions of this kind lead to the oscillating response of $\phi_{\text g}$ in polygons shown in Figs. \ref{fig-2}(a), \ref{fig-2}(b) and \ref{fig-2}(c).
 Two particular features stand out here: (i) $\phi_{\text g}$ tends to develop plateaus in the vicinity of its extremes.
 This tendency is more pronounced as the number of sides $N$ increases.
 Interestingly, within a geometric-phase plateau the global phase $\phi$ presents a linear evolution as a function of $k_{\text R}P$ with origin in the dynamic component $\phi_{\text d}$.
 This shows the possibility of an independent control of the dynamic spin-phase component $\phi_{\text d}$ in Rashba polygons, complementary to the purely geometric spin phase manipulation achieved in Rashba rings by introducing weak inplane Zeeman fields.\cite{NFSRN13} (ii) At the degeneracy points ($\phi_{\text d}=0$), the global phase reduces to a purely geometric phase of magnitude $\phi_{\text g}=(N-2)\pi$.
 For an even $N$, this multiple of $2\pi$ corresponds to the geometric phase associated to the solid angle of $N/2-1$ full spheres.
-This means that between consecutive degeneracies the geometric phase undergoes an integer number of windings $w_{\text g}=\phi_{\text g}/2\pi=N/2-1$, which is a topological indicator of the spin dynamics.
+This means that between consecutive degeneracies the geometric phase undergoes an integer number of windings $w_{\text g}=\phi_{\text g}/2\pi=N/2-1$, contributing to characterize the spin dynamics in topological terms.